BuckRogers1965/RedefineUnitsForPlancksConstant/README.md

 When you finally see that the interaction of the curved space of the photon with space time is the key to understanding the photon.

+A simple progressive restatement.
+What I am looking at is that I am finding the values needed to scale the constants to natural units, as factors inside the constants. h and k contain the unit scaling for the meter, the kg, and the K unit of measure scaling to set those constants to 1.

+For instance, c itself is the scaling to make the meter definition 1meter =1 light second makes c=1 meter/second.
+But we can see that c^2 is the unit conversion from m to E as in E=mc^2, this is why mass is equivalent to energy.
+We can define kg_J = c^2 and has units of J/kg

+And in h you can extract the Hz_kg scaling factor that converts Hz in natural units to the equivalent mass in SI units of kg measure.
+Hz_kg = h/c^2 has units of kg/Hz.
+This lets us define h as h = Hz_J = Hz_kg kg_J and has units of J/Hz.
+We can say m = f Hz_kg showing that there is a frequency mass equivalence.

+If the kg were to be rescaled by this value then Hz_kg=1 would be true.
+That would make h = Hz_kg * c^2 = 1kg/Hz * (1m/s)^2 = 1J/Hz.
+So now we have converted the meter and the kg to natural units, where 5kg ~ 5 Hz.

+Now we just have to look at k, we can see there that we can extract out a K_Hz unit scaling factor by saying K_Hz = k/ (Hz_kg kg_J) and has units of Hz/K. This lets us convert the SI units of K as we define it to match the natural unit scaling of frequency.
+This lets us define k = K_J = K_Hz Hz_kg kg_J with units of J/K. this lets us say: f = T K_Hz.

+This value for K_Hz lets us rescale K unit scaling to make K_Hz =1 which then lets us say k= K_Hz Hz_kg kg_J = 1Hz/K 1kg/Hz * (1m/s)^2 = 1 J/K.

+And these scalings to and from frequency does not mean that frequency is more important, or more primary, or more central than the other units.
+It just means that frequency is already in natural units, so of course scaling the K and kg units to natural units would by definition mean they have the same value as frequency.

+As you can see the values of c, h and k are the exact unit scaling we would have to do to the meter, kg, and K to achieve an actual real natural unit system.
+I am not recommending it, because it would be impractical for day to day use.
+But what it shows us is that our SI unit system differs from natural units by the scaling that can be found in the constants c, h and k.

+The natural units are in no way more special than SI unit system we use, it is just another unit system that is a tool to see certain aspects of reality more clearly.
+It is not better or worse or more fundamental than the SI unit system we currently use.
+Just different and each unit system has their strengths and weaknesses.
+Unit systems are just human created tools for us to use to explore the universe.

 This framework is modeled in the above constants_framework.py file.

 More info here:  https://docs.google.com/presentation/d/e/2PACX-1vQvkEua3rCAui3O87HFVlZTIHmkabKsIDimF2yKUKsSmBKIhvNEMs_ziEQllDWzZMNypY0CXn0a8tDj/pub?start=true&loop=false&delayms=30000&slide=id.p